collaborativebioinformatics/Model_Garbage_Collection/README.md

 <img width="4000" height="1848" alt="20251002_110612" src="https://github.com/user-attachments/assets/72498ccc-b6a9-438c-8483-753fcc324fcc" />

-### Test data
+## Methods

+### 1. Data Preparation
 (download.py) For purposes of the hackathon, we needed a workable test set.
 We queried a knowledge graph to retrieve an extended network of entities associated with Alzheimer's disease, including related genes, phenotypes, and neurodegenerative conditions.
 The query captures first- and second-degree connections to generate a subgraph containing approximately 3,000 to 8,000 edges, which is then saved as a JSON file for further analysis.
 This approach enables comprehensive exploration of the molecular and phenotypic landscape surrounding Alzheimer's disease.

-## Methods

-## Methods
-### 1. Data Preparation
 - Queried the Monarch Knowledge Graph for entities related to Alzheimer’s disease, including genes, phenotypes, and neurodegenerative conditions.
 - Extracted first- and second-degree neighbors to build a subgraph of ~3,000–8,000 edges.
 - Randomly removed a percentage of edges to create “ground-truth missing links” for evaluation.